Little Deuce Coupe: Title and cover art

-A Deuce Coupe is a 1932 Ford Coupe (deuce being for the year).
+A Deuce Coupe is a 1932 Ford Coupe (deuce referring to the "2" in "1932").
 This was considered by many to be the definitive "hot rod".
 The Model B had four cylinders and the Model 18 featured the Ford flathead V8 engine when the car was introduced.
-A pink slip (mentioned in the lyrics) was the title to the car, named for the color of the paper then used in California.
+The pink slip mentioned in the lyrics referred to the pink paper vehicle title held by the car's owner.

-The picture featured on the front cover of the album was supplied by Hot Rod magazine, and features the body (with his head cropped in the photo) of hot-rod owner Clarence 'Chili' Catallo and his own customized three-window 1932 Ford Coupe – known to hot rod enthusiasts as "the lil' deuce coupe".
+The picture featured on the front cover of the album was supplied by Hot Rod magazine, and features the body (with his head cropped out of the photo) of hot-rod owner Clarence 'Chili' Catallo and his own customized three-window 1932 Ford Coupe – known to hot rod enthusiasts as "the lil' deuce coupe".